jkeohan/jsd-class-repo/objects/labs/classes-atm-lab/README.md

 # Make a BankAccount Class

-For this exercise you will be creating a BankAccount class.
+For this exercise you will open a new Repl and be creating a BankAccount class.

 It will have the following properties...
 * `type` (e.g., "checking"), which should be determined by some input